NethServer/docs/administrator-manual/en/installation.rst

 Hardware compatibility
 ----------------------

-|product| is compatibile with any hardware certified by
+|product| is compatible with any hardware certified by
 Red Hat® Enterprise Linux® (RHEL®), listed on `hardware.redhat.com <http://hardware.redhat.com/>`_